 How animals do it

-The person having received the most publicity for having walked on water is Jesus Christ.
-According to the Bible, his disciple Peter also walked on water, in any case for as long as his faith in Jesus Christ was sufficiently strong (Matt 14:22–33).
+The person who has received the most publicity for having walked on water is Jesus Christ.
+According to the Bible, his disciple Peter also walked on water, as long as his faith in Jesus Christ was sufficiently strong (Matt 14:22–33).
 There have been others who’ve either stood or walked on water.
-Seneca relates how the Greek semi-god Hercules “crossed the seas by foot” and Buddha has been described as “walking across the river Ganges as if it were solid ground.”
+Seneca relates how the Greek god Hercules “crossed the seas by foot” and Buddha has been described as “walking across the river Ganges as if it were solid ground.”

-However, there is no evidence that Jesus, or any other person for that matter, has successfully walked on water.
+However, there is no evidence that Jesus—or any other person for that matter—has successfully walked on water.
 Nevertheless, some bugs and lizards manage to do so.
 How is this possible?
-And do we humans have something to learn from them in terms of shaving off time in future Olympics?
+And do we humans have something to learn from them in terms of shaving off time in future Olympic games?

-The water strider (Gerridae) is an insect you may see running across the surface of small and tranquil bodies of water.
+The water strider (the Gerridae) are a family of insects you may see running across the surface of small and tranquil bodies of water.
 It needs to run quickly or else it sinks.
 Its weight makes it sink down a bit, which increases the surface of water pressing against its foot, which in turn increases the lifting force.

 What enables them to walk on water is their tiny weight.
 The surface tension of water at 68 degrees is 0.073 Newtons per meter.
 A nursery web spider weighs about one gram and may therefore be carried by the water surface of 0.001/0.073 = 0.014 meters.
-For a person weighing 70 kilos (155 pounds), he or she would need feet measuring 958 meters (70/0,073) in circumference (in other words, more than half a mile).
-This means that it’s impossible for a human to run across the water the same way as a water strider.
+A person weighing 155 pounds would need feet measuring more than half a mile in circumference.
+This means that it’s impossible for a human to run across the water in the same way as a water strider.

-Basiliscus means “small king” and is a South American family of lizards known for being able to run across water surfaces on its hind legs, despite the fact that they weigh a full 130 grams.
-In other words, they weigh way too much to be able to use surface tension for remaining afloat.
-These lizards run across the water surface at a speed of 1.5 meters per second and are thus able to run almost five meters before they sink, after which they start swimming.
+Basiliscus (meaning “little king”) is a South American species of lizards known for running across water surfaces on its hind legs.
+Weighing a full 4.6 ounces, they’re too heavy to be able to use surface tension to remain afloat.
+These lizards run across the water surface at a speed of 3.4 miles per hour and are thus able to run almost 5.5 yards before they sink (and then start swimming).

-Three factors contribute to the little king being able to run on water:
+Three factors enable the little king to run on water:

-1) First, its feet strike the water at a very high speed, approximately three meters per second.
+First, its feet strike the water at a very high speed, approximately 6.7 miles per hour.
 Its steps pull the water back and Newton’s second law of motion shows us that force is equal to mass times acceleration.
 Impulse is force generated over time and the lizard’s fast step provides it with approximately one fifth of the force needed for lifting its weight.
-Its hind limbs are relatively large with webbing between the toes, which facilitates the lizard staying afloat by creating a larger surface area and by creating an air pocket underneath its feet.
+Its hind limbs are relatively large with webbing between the toes, which enables the lizard to float by creating a larger surface area and an air pocket underneath its feet.